 One of the Kids: Reiko.
 She has to rely on Baaya to do things around the mansion and is generally a bit less mature than a woman her age.

-Parents as People: Both of them are good people and they love Hazuki, but Akira is very much a Workaholic and the somewhat immature Reiko sometimes seems to treat Hazuki more as a cute doll or a pet than as a daughter.
+Parents as People: Both of them are good people and they dearly love Hazuki, but Akira is very much a Workaholic and the kinda child-like Reiko sometimes seems to treat Hazuki more as a cute doll or a pet than as a daughter.

 Star-Crossed Lovers: In Na-i-sho, we find out that Baaya had a boyfriend and loved him very much.
 Since they lived in Imperial Japan, he left to enlist in the army and never came back home.
 Hazuki finds out that he actually died on duty.

 Voiced by: Kyousei Tsukui (Kouji, Japanese), Sean Schemmel (Kouji, English), Tomoko Hiratsuji (Atsuko, Japanese), Rolando de Castro (Kouji, Latin-American Spanish)

 Aiko's parents, they're from Osaka.
 He's a taxi driver, she's a Hospital Hottie that works in a retirement home.
 When they got divorced, Aiko went to live with Kouji in Tokyo.
 They get back together, but much later.

 Arranged Marriage: In the first series, Kouji went to an omiai (arranged date) with Midori, the daughter of his boss.
 The girls tried to stop them, not because they disliked Midori but because Aiko didn't want/need a new mother — which was Kouji's reason to agree to the date...